Carl Palmer: Drums

 In 1973, Palmer commissioned British Steel to design a custom stainless steel drum kit using one-half-inch thick shells; the only off-the-shelf equipment were the hoops manufactured by Gretsch.
 He also had a jeweller engrave the shells with various animals.
 The kit, along with other percussion instruments and a rotating platform, had a total weight of approximately 2.5 tons and many of the stages on tour had to be reinforced, with some venues cancelling shows because of it.
 Also, the kit was electronically designed to be "synthesized" to sound like electronic drums.
+The kit was purchased around 1980 by Ringo Starr for his son Zak, who rarely used it.
+Ringo put it up for auction in 2015, and it was purchased by David Frangioni, publisher and CEO of Modern Drummer magazine.